 The School is required to maintain all risk coverage on all state-owned buildings and contents through the State Property Fire Insurance Fund (Fund), an internal service fund of the State.
 Fire and lightning coverage is provided at no cost to the School for operations supported by the State's General Fund.
+Other operations not supported by the State's General Fund.
 Other operations not supported by the State's General Fund are charged for the fire and lightning coverage.
 Coverage for all remaining risks for all buildings is charged to the School.
 Losses covered by the Fund are subject to a \$5,000 per occurrence deductible.
 However, some agencies have chosen a higher deductible for a reduction in premium.